 The reason I started running without music was that I was trying to prepare for my race.
 Many races don’t allow headphones so it’s good to start practicing early, especially if you have a long race.
 As they say, practice makes perfect.

-If you don’t plan to listen to music or can’t during your race, you don’t want to be training the exact opposite way.
+If you don’t plan on listening to music (or can’t) during your race, you don’t want to be training the exact opposite way.
 It might be hard to let go of the music during your training, but come race day, you’ll be glad that you did.
-Nothing new on race day, and that includes training without music!
+Nothing new on race day, and that includes music!

 Reminds You to Be Grateful